Maya Dunietz: Exhibitions

 In 2017, she was a guest artist at the Cité internationale des arts in Paris.
 Her work Thicket is part of the permanent collection at the Centre Pompidou, Paris.

-Selected group exhibitions include: Airsculpture1 (2013), Arnolfini Center For Contemporary Arts, Bristol, curator: Alastair Cameron, Friday (2011), “On the Road to Nowhere” exhibition, Ashdod Art Museum, Ashdod, curator: Dr. Aya Lurie and What's the Connection between Kung-Fu and Ice-Cream?
-(2007), Hapzura, The Israeli Center for Digital Art, Holon, curator: Eyal Danon.
+Selected group exhibitions include: What's the Connection between Kung-Fu and Ice-Cream?
+(2007), Hapzura, The Israeli Center for Digital Art, Holon, curator: Eyal Danon; On the Road to Nowhere (2007), Ashdod Art Museum, Ashdod, curator: Dr. Aya Lurie; Airsculpture1 (2013), Arnolfini Center For Contemporary Arts, Bristol, curator: Alastair Cameron; Above and Beyond (2018), Mekudeshet Festival Jerusalem, curator: Yehudit Shlosberg; Returning to Nature (2021), Botanical Garden Jerusalem, curator: Hadas Maor; Glitch.
+The Art of Interference (2023), Pinakothek der Moderne, curator: Franziska Kunze.

 Performances

-Dunietz’s performance projects are diverse in format and approach and range from slight gestures expanding the rules of a ceremony in a concert hall (Six Waves 2013) to mass crowd participation performances (Kebab 2004).
+Dunietz's performance projects are diverse in format and approach and range from slight gestures expanding the rules of a ceremony in a concert hall (Six Waves 2013) to mass crowd participation performances (Kebab 2004).
 She often creates location-based multimedia systems (Kurzstrecke 2012, Boom 2014), Her performances include commissions by Palais de Tokyo (Boom - video projection, electronics, voice, piano 2014), Ausland Berlin (Kurzstrecke - installation, performance and publication 2012), Tectonics Festival Iceland - Harpa center (Open Mic Knight - installation and performance 2012), Hateiva (Chikos- collaboration with Ariel Efraim Ashbel - performance 2009).
 Nature and mediums of her performative events vary according to circumstances.

 Performed repertoire

 As pianist and singer mostly, Dunietz has performed a wide repertoire, including world premieres of pieces by Erel Paz, Kiki Keren Hoss, Keren Rosenbaum, Dieter Schnebel - notably his song cycle Liebe - Leid (2013) which was composed for her, Alvin Curran and Ivana Kiss.
-Performed repertoire also includes collaborations such as duo with pianist John Tilbury (Compositions for two pianos by Morton Feldman, King’s Place, London 2012), The 21st Century Ensemble and Noa Frenkel (N’shima by Ianis Xenakis, Hateiva, Jaffa 2014), Frank Denier and the Iceland symphonic orchestra conducted by Ilan Volkov (Music for 13 by John Cage, Tectonics festival, 2012) and more.
+Performed repertoire also includes collaborations such as duo with pianist John Tilbury (Compositions for two pianos by Morton Feldman, King's Place, London 2012), The 21st Century Ensemble and Noa Frenkel (N’shima by Iannis Xenakis, Hateiva, Jaffa 2014), Frank Denier and the Iceland Symphony Orchestra conducted by Ilan Volkov (Music for 13 by John Cage, Tectonics festival, 2012) and more.